-Early morning storms bring lightning, thunder, dangerous road conditions
+Early morning storm's powerful winds down trees and cause dangerous road conditions

 Latest Weather Blog

-Early morning storms bring lightning, thunder, dangerous road conditions
+Early morning storm's powerful winds down trees and cause dangerous road conditions

 BATON ROUGE - Early Thursday morning, severe weather swept through Baton Rouge and surrounding areas.

-Residents reported waking up to raucous lightning and thunder around 6 a.m.
+Residents reported waking up to powerful winds as well as raucous thunder and lightning around 6 a.m.

 Across the state, over 2,700 power outages were reported as of 6:38 a.m., with the majority in Jefferson Parish.